cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ```

 As can be seen, the code actually does compute the difference between the value of the variable from two different points in time.

-## The `message()` function

-The `message()` function corresponds to the `message` World Processor instruction.
-In Mindustry Logic 8, this instruction has an output parameter `success` which receives an indication of whether the function succeeded.
-It is possible to pass in a special Mindustry identifier `@wait` as an argument to this parameter, in which case the function waits until it can successfully complete, and no output value is provided (this is for backwards compatibility with earlier Mindustry versions).

-Mindcode therefore allows to pass in the `@wait` built-in value as an argument to this function, even though the parameters is an output one.
-When the `@wait` value is used as an argument, an `out` modifier must not be used.

 # Built-in functions